xmos/test_support/README.rst

 see example in test/test_xcoverage

-``To mark the source code as not expected to be hit`` ........................................................
+``Mark the source code as not expected to be hit`` ........................................................

-Simply add a comment "//NE" beside to you source code.
+Add a comment "//NE" beside you source code.
 It wouldn't be counted in coverage.

 see example in test/test_xcoverage